Hemantjangir53/90DaysOfDevOps/2023/day49/README.md

 # Day 49 - INTERVIEW QUESTIONS ON AWS

 Hey people, we have listened to your suggestions and we are looking forward to get more!
-As you people have asked to put more interview based questions as part of Daily Task, So here it it :)
+As you people have asked to put more interview-based questions as part of Daily Task, So here it it :)

 ## INTERVIEW QUESTIONS: